 If you truly feel a bad reference is having an insidious and far-reaching effect, it may be worth thinking about taking things further.

 You could write a strongly worded cease and desist letter addressed to the CEO.

-Seeking legal action can be expensive but effective if you genuinely feel the negative reference is damaging your career.
+Seeking legal action can be expensive but effective if you genuinely feel the bad reference is damaging your career.
 Your lawyer will contact the former employer on your behalf.